 - 1. See General Rules for 4-H. - 2.
 Purple Ribbons will be given to exceptional entries.
 The final decision will be made by the judge. - 3.
 Articles that have been in use should be cleaned for exhibit. - 4.
-A sheet of operating instruction must be furnished for any exhibit not self-explanatory. - 5.
+Each exhibit must include a "4-H Electronics & Renewable Energy Information Form" which is available through the Extension Office or at http://electric.engtech4ks.com.
+This form must be attached to the outside of a 10" x 13" manila envelope. - 5.
+A sheet of operating instruction must be furnished for any exhibit not self-explanatory. - 6.
 Projects (classes 100, 200, and 300) must be operable using only 110 or 120V AC or battery power.
-If battery power is required, batteries must be furnished. - 6.
-Any project with a complexity of size or electronics must have (a) instructions for assembly and use and (b) equipment available at the time of judging for actual testing of the exhibit. - 7.
-No hand dipped solder may be used on exhibits. - 8.
+If battery power is required, batteries must be furnished. - 7.
+Any project with a complexity of size or electronics must have (a) instructions for assembly and use and (b) equipment available at the time of judging for actual testing of the exhibit. - 8.
+No hand dipped solder may be used on exhibits. - 9.
 All small engine exhibits should involve engines smaller than 20 horsepower for classes 500, 600 and 700.